openvinotoolkit/openvino/samples/cpp/hello_query_device/README.md

 ## How It Works

-The sample queries all available Inference Engine devices, prints their supported metrics and plugin configuration parameters.
+The sample queries all available OpenVINO™ Runtime devices, prints their supported metrics and plugin configuration parameters.

 ## Building